jameshanlon/cheese/cheese/pages/2019-12-Sue-Nicholls.md

 {% import 'macros.html' as macros %}

-Sue Nicholls, a director and founder of the CHEESE project has died in November this year after a most courageous battle with cancer.
+We are very sad to report that Sue Nicholls, a director and founder of the CHEESE Project died in November this year after a most courageous battle with cancer.

 Sue played a most important role in the founding of the CHEESE Project, by obtaining funds through the Bishopston, Cotham and Redland (BCR) energy group,